 Voter Information Available for Upcoming City and Town Council Special Elections

-PROVIDENCE, RI - Secretary of State Gregg M. Amore and the RI Department of State Elections Division announced that informational materials for candidates and voters are now available for the upcoming special elections for Providence City Council – Ward 2, North Providence Town Council – District 2, and Charlestown Town Council.
+PROVIDENCE, RI, RHODE ISLAND, September 16 - Secretary of State Gregg M. Amore and the RI Department of State Elections Division announced that informational materials for candidates and voters are now available for the upcoming special elections for Providence City Council – Ward 2, North Providence Town Council – District 2, and Charlestown Town Council.

 The Providence City Council – Ward 2, North Providence Town Council – District 2, and Charlestown Town Council special primaries will be held on November 4, 2025, if necessary, and the special elections will be held on December 2, 2025.
 The candidate declaration period will be September 25 – 26, 2025.